The conference will combine detailed technical tutorials, the AutoSens Awards, with two days of high level technical discussion in the conference.

 SOSLAB’s unique approach to realization of the solid-state LiDAR, The LiDAR (ML-1), will be introduced.
 ML-1 utilizes Matrix addressable VCSEL arrays and Metalenses to make the LiDAR system robust, mass-producible, flexible, and efficient.
 This topic will lead us to exciting and intriguing discussions about the requirements for automotive applications.

-A Technical Showcase will be taking place at a number of stands on the Exhibition Floor – details to follow soon.
+A technical showcase will be taking place at a number of stands on the Exhibition Floor.
 Press and visitors are also invited to see first-hand what the latest technology offerings can do and talk to the engineers developing the vehicle systems, hardware and software.
+Already confirmed to share more about their most recent innovations are Outsight, Leddartech and CEVA.
+The Technology Showcase immediately follows the AutoSens Press Briefing, in which these companies also feature, so you will hear the announcements before they appear in the media.

 Tuesday will round off with a Welcome Drinks Reception in the Mezzanine Exhibition Zone for all conference attendees.